Freedom Paws Assistance Dogs provide specialized trained assistance dogs to meet each person's individual needs.

 --Service Dog: is a highly trained dog that is placed with an adult who is disabled.
 The dog will be trained to pick up dropped items, tug open doors, turn lights on and off, push cabinets and doors closed, and many more tasks.

 --Skilled Companion: they are the same as service dogs, but they are placed with children that are under 18 years of age.
 The child must have a third person accompany them while out in public.
 This person is known as the facilitator.

 --Hearing Dog: alerts individuals who are deaf and hard of hearing to everyday sounds.

---Diabetic Alert Dog: alerts a person who has diabetes when their blood sugar is dropping.
+--Diabetic Alert Dog: alerts a person who has type 1 diabetes when their blood sugar level is dropping, or elevating.